-- A. Maximum number of primary dwelling structures per lot: one four; - B. Minimum area of lot: five three thousand square feet for each single-family structure or up to four rowhomes, duplexes or multiplexes on the same lot; four thousand feet for duplexes on separate lots; and eight hundred square feet for rowhomes on separate lots;
+- A. Maximum number of primary dwelling structures per lot: four; - B. Minimum area of lot: three thousand square feet for each single-family structure or up to four rowhome rowhouse, duplex or multiplex units on the same lot; four thousand feet for duplexes on separate lots; and eight hundred square feet for rowhome rowhouse units on separate lots;

-- C. Minimum depth of lot: eighty fifty feet; - D. Minimum width of lot: fifty thirty feet for each single-family structure or up to four rowhomes or multiplex units on the same lot; and twelve feet for duplexes or rowhomes on separate lots; - E. Maximum percentage of lot coverage: fifty seventy-five percent; - F. Minimum front yard depth: twenty feet twelve feet, except that porches, stoops or other transitional structures may encroach up to 8 feet into this frontage zone; - G. Minimum side yard width: Five feet, or zero feet for approved rowhomes; - H. Minimum side yard width along flanking street of corner lot: fifteen ten feet; - I. Minimum rear yard required: fifteen ten feet.

-NOTE: accessory structures are allowed within rear yards and subject to five-foot setback from rear lot lines, and also subject to development standards in this zone.
+- C. Minimum depth of lot: fifty feet; - D. Minimum width of lot: thirty feet for each single-family structure or up to four rowhomes rowhouse or multiplex units on the same lot; and twelve feet for duplex or rowhomes rowhouse units on separate lots; - E. Maximum percentage of lot coverage: seventy-five percent; - F. Minimum front yard depth: twelve feet, except that porches, stoops or other transitional structures may encroach up to 8 feet into this frontage zone; - G. Minimum side yard width: Five feet, or zero feet for approved rowhomes rowhouses; - H. Minimum side yard width along flanking street of corner lot: ten feet; - I. Minimum rear yard required: ten feet. - NOTE: accessory structures are allowed within rear yards and subject to five-foot setback from rear lot lines, and also subject to development standards in this zone.
 If the rear lot line is on an alley, a three-foot setback is required.